We are very pleased to introduce you to our Educators!

 - Lisa Carstoiu, Lead Teacher, LTP certified, Room 14

 Lisa has a Master of Science in Human Development and a BA in Early Childhood from Wheelock College.
 She feels understanding a child is one of the first and most important things we can do to help them grow and achieve.
 Her experience with diverse learners, in public school programs and as a educator focused on process and play makes her an excellent addition to our staff.
 Lisa is working with Anna Kuo in Room 14 and the two are always coming up with something creative and fun to do!
 Lisa is lots of fun and brings an easy laugh and manner in working with 3-4 year olds.
-She has much to share with us and we look forward to learning with her!
+She has much energy, creativity and love that she shares with us and we love learning with her!

 - Neha Jaipuria, Floating Teacher, TP certified